-Mounting Thermostat to Furnace
+Mounting Thermostat to Furnace for Built-in Thermostat Operation

 - 1. Unplug furnace. - 2.
 Locate red and white thermostat wires coming out of side of furnace.
-These wires are labeled "Thermostat." - 3.
-Cut thermostat wires to desired length. - 4.
+These wires are labeled "Thermostat - 3.
+Cut thermostat wires to desired lenath. - 4.
 Route thermostat wires through slot/hole in side of thermostat mounting plate.
-Then route wires through 5/8" diameter hole in center of plate (see Figure 4, page 6). - Connect thermostat wires to the two terminal screws on back of thermostat (see Figure 3).
+Then route wires through 5/8" diameter hole in center of plate (see Figure 4). - 5.
+Connect thermostat wires to the two terminal screws on back of thermostat (see Figure 3).
 Connect red wire to "R" terminal.
 Connect white wire to "W" terminal.

-Figure 3 - Connecting Thermostat Wires to Thermostat
+Thermostat Figure 3 - Connecting Thermostat Wires to Thermostat